Lymphangitis is an infection of the lymph vessels (channels). It is a complication of some bacterial infections.

 Treatment may include:

-- Antibiotics by mouth or IV (vein) to treat any infection
+- Antibiotics by mouth or IV (through a vein) to treat any infection

 - Pain medicine to control pain